 These are just SOME of the questions you might be thinking about as you begin your search for the best Home Health Software for your agency.
 Maybe your agency has just opened, or you could be established with multiple branches…in either case, some of your core questions are still the same.

 How do I find the best Homecare Software?

-A simple Google search for the term “Home Health” or “Homecare Software” will reveal to you roughly a million plus results.
-You have to sift through the “Sponsored ads” from a cornucopia of vendors all claiming to be the best, to allow you to make money, to give you hundreds of features, to let you improve on office management or patient care.
+A simple Google search for the term “Home Health” or “Homecare Software” will reveal to you roughly a million-plus results.
+You have to sift through the “Sponsored ads” from a cornucopia of vendors all claiming to be the best.
+You’ll see everything from easy to use home care software free of cost, or with free trial periods, or with lesser features to allow you to make money, to software with hundreds of features, or claiming to help you improve office management or patient care.
 How do you cut through the marketing and get to the question you really want to answer, Which software will make my agency better?
 You can spend weeks going on different demos, reviewing provider websites, videos, testimonials, white papers, case studies, product pages, and virtual sales pitches created to make you buy now, and figure it out later.

 The entire process can be overwhelming, particularly for new Home Health agencies, but make no mistake, choosing the right software is a extremely important decision that will have a major impact for months and years to come (depending on contract length).
 Making the right decision can be difficult, but to achieve the best tool for your staff, and the best ROI for your money here are some tips on what to look for.

 Make a List of What you and your staff need